 Ashley relocated to Ohio where she worked as a naturalist for the Cleveland Metroparks reservation system before taking a position with the Cleveland Museum of Natural as the adult programs coordinator.
 While at CMNH, she planned and ran events, classes, and workshops to engage adult audiences in science.
 Passionate for educating the public about natural history, Ashley has designed and implemented thousands of museum tours, programs, and classes for visitors of all ages.

 When Ashley is not educating the public in person, she is an active science communicator on social media.
-Ashley has presented several invited workshops on how to communicate science through social media at professional scientific meetings including the Society of Vertebrate Paleontology and the Association for Materials and Methods in Paleontology annual conferences.
-Her scientific research has focused on sauropod claw morphology and function, and the evolution of birds from deposits at the La Brea Tar Pits.
+Ashley has presented several invited workshops on communicating science through social media at professional, scientific meetings, including the Society of Vertebrate Paleontology and the Association for Materials and Methods in Paleontology annual conferences.
+Her scientific research has focused on sauropod claw morphology and function and the evolution of birds from deposits at the La Brea Tar Pits.

 In her free time, Ashley loves hiking, rock climbing, visiting museums, and spending time with her husband and two cats.

 Lomax, D. R., Sachs, S. and Hall, A. 2022.
 The ultimate ‘iffyosaur’ – An unusual ichthyosaur composite comprising British and German material of different geological stages.
 Paludicola, 14, 32-41.

 Eren, M. I., Redmond, B. G., Miller, G. L., Buchanan, B., Boulanger, M. T., Hall, A., and Hall, L. 2016.
 The Wauseon Clovis fluted point preform, Northwest Ohio, USA: observations, geometric morphometrics, microwear, and toolstone procurement distance.
 Journal of Archaeological Science: Reports, 10: 147-154.